MeheheCedy22/unofficial-fiit-stu-thesis/thesis-template/lib.typ

     sk: "Diplomová práca"
     )
 )
-// supplemets are for references in text but also in for the captions
+// supplemets are for references in text but also for the captions
 #let supplemets = (
   bib-name: (
     en: "References",